 Master of Arts in Sport Science and Pedagogy

-The Master of Arts in Sport Science and Pedagogy program includes thirty semester hours in five components: methodology, science, socio-culture, administration, and elective.
+The Sport Science and Pedagogy program includes thirty semester hours in five components: methodology, science, socio-culture, administration, and elective.
 The primary focus of the program is instructional expertise in sport-related settings.
 The elective component of the program consists of six hours of subject area work that may be programmed to meet the specific needs of individual students.
-This program does not include recommendation for graduate level state licensure.
+This program does not include recommendation for graduate-level NC teaching licensure.

 Graduate courses for the Master of Arts in Sport Science and Pedagogy are designed to assist in the advanced preparation of individuals who are involved with sport and fitness-related endeavors.
 These fields of endeavors may include physical education programs, coaching environments, fitness centers, sport clubs, and other physical activity settings.
 The development of skills will be accomplished through coursework, research, and pedagogical experience.
 Students will benefit from a synthesis of current and applicable information derived from both theory and practice.

-- Provide advanced preparation for leadership in the field of sport and fitness instruction.
+- Provide advanced preparation for ethical leadership in sport science and pedagogy.

 - Develop the skills essential for the research of various aspects of sport science and pedagogy.

-- Develop the capacity to interpret and then apply the findings of sport-related research to actual practices.
+- Develop the capacity to interpret and then apply the findings of research to actual practices.

-- Develop skills and understandings of the numerous teaching styles used in sport instruction.
+- Develop skills and understanding of the numerous teaching styles used in effective instruction.

 A. Methodology (6 semester hours)